chauvinSimon/hmm_for_autonomous_driving/README.md

 ## Q5 - What if you are **not directly given the probability models**?

+We can indeed use either algorithm for training the model,
+- but the Baum-Welch algorithm computes exact state occupancies whereas the Viterbi algorithm only computes an approximation

 Trellis structure
 ? = any path [Sum weighting with transitions and finally emission]
 	- Naive (consider all): 2*T*N^T